nesk/ImgurKit/README.md

 * Must use the error parameter of the `JSONObjectWithData:options:error:` from the `NSJSONSerialization` class
 * All asynchronous methods should return a ReactiveCocoa Signal, simplifying the way to manage the requests.
 This will also allow to ignore the callbacks and set them to `nil`.
+* All asynchronous methods should return a unique `NSError` object containing the `AFHTTPRequestOperation` object and, if needed, the uploaded images.
+This allows to use the same callback signature with __and__ without using ReactiveCocoa.

 ### Album and Image models